Experience meets effectiveness

 Tricia Davies, MPA

 Tricia combines twenty years' of strategic planning, financial management and policy research with her commitment to improving social outcomes.
 She has advised government policy makers, executive leaders, national nonprofits, international NGOs and local community-based organizations.

-Prior to founding The Public Good she was a Manager in KPMG’s Public Sector practice advising local governments and non-profits; she’s managed policies and services in NYC's homeless care system, has served as a board member and a volunteer to multiple non-profits, and advocates for parent engagement, socioeconomic diversity and access to opportunities in under-resourced schools.
+Prior to founding The Public Good she was a Manager in KPMG’s Public Sector practice focused on public revenue maximization.
+She’s implemented services in NYC's homeless care system, has served as a public school treasurer, board member and advocate for parent engagement, socioeconomic diversity and access to opportunities in under-resourced schools.

-Tricia self-funded her college education including a BA with Honors from Rutgers University and an MPA with a focus on advanced policy analysis from the School of International & Public Affairs at Columbia University where she is an Adjunct Associate Professor.
+Tricia earned a BA with Honors from Rutgers University and an MPA with a focus on advanced policy analysis from the School of International & Public Affairs at Columbia University where she is an Adjunct Associate Professor.